Leni Riefenstahl: Film biographies

 In 1993, Riefenstahl was the subject of the award-winning German documentary film The Wonderful, Horrible Life of Leni Riefenstahl, directed by Ray Müller.
 Riefenstahl appeared in the film and answered several questions and detailed the production of her films.
 The biofilm was nominated for seven Emmy Awards, winning in one category.
 Riefenstahl, who for some time had been working on her memoirs, decided to cooperate in the production of this documentary to tell her life story about the struggles she had gone through in her personal life, her film-making career and what people thought of her.
 She was also the subject of Müller's 2000 documentary film Leni Riefenstahl: Her Dream of Africa, about her return to Sudan to visit the Nuba people.

 In 2000, Jodie Foster was planning a biographical drama on Riefenstahl, then seen as the last surviving member of Hitler's "inner circle", causing protests, with the Simon Wiesenthal Centre's dean Marvin Hier warning against a revisionist view that glorified the director, observing that Riefenstahl had seemed "quite infatuated" with Hitler.
 In 2007, British screenwriter Rupert Walters was reported to be writing a script for the movie.
 The project did not receive Riefenstahl's approval prior to her death, as Riefenstahl asked for a veto on any scenes to which she did not agree.
 Riefenstahl reportedly wanted Sharon Stone to play her rather than Foster.

 In 2011, director Steven Soderbergh revealed that he had also been working on a biopic of Riefenstahl for about six months.
 He eventually abandoned the project over concerns of its commercial prospects.

+In 2024, director Andres Veiel released a documentary titled Riefenstahl.
+It premiered at the 81st Venice International Film Festival, and was also screened at the MAMI Mumbai Film Festival 2024.

 In popular culture

 Riefenstahl was portrayed by Zdena Studenková in Leni, a 2014 Slovak drama play about her fictional participation in The Tonight Show Starring Johnny Carson.
 She was portrayed by Dutch actress Carice van Houten in Race, a sports drama film directed by Stephen Hopkins about Jesse Owens.
 It was released in North America on 19 February 2016.

 In the 2016 short film Leni.
 Leni., based on the play by Tom McNab and directed by Adrian Vitoria, Hildegard Neil portrays Riefenstahl.
 In 2021, she was the subject of Nigel Farndale's novel The Dictator's Muse.

+At the 2024 Venice Film Festival, the documentary Riefenstahl was launched by director Andres Veiel and produced by Sandra Maischberger.
+The feature points to the filmmaker's ideological affinity with Nazism.